Can the financial system work for the economy, people & the planet?

 Lecture by Nick Silver

 The current financial system developed to serve capitalism 1.0, a world of mass employment based on producing physical goods.
-This world is ceasing to exist – this talk will discuss the trends that are causing the change, and how finance needs to change to serve the economy of the future.
+This world is ceasing to exist – the talk will discuss the trends that are causing the change, and how finance needs to change to serve the economy of the future.
+We need the financial system to re-allocate capital into a sustainable low carbon economy as well as into areas which give positive social benefit, such as health and alleviating poverty.
+The tools to do so have been developed but much financial activity is essentially rent extraction.
+The emergence of disruptive technology provides a window of opportunity to reshape the financial system.

 Nick is managing director of Callund Consulting, founder and director of Climate Bonds Initiative (CBI) and Radix, the think tank of the radical centre.
 He is also a visiting fellow at Anglia Ruskin University and Cass Business School.
 He recently won The President’s Award for outstanding contribution to the Actuarial Profession and the Phiatus Award for an actuary who has made the most impressive charitable efforts.